Skip to main content

 5. The Opportunity Cost (What we could have achieved instead?)

 Consider the Bitcoin's annual power consumption.
 As discussed later, this value changes with BTC price.
-But for the sake of this discussion, we'll assume it to be roughly 200 TWh, as reported by DigiconomistLet’s ask ourselves “What else could that power do?” to understand the opportunity cost.
+But for the sake of this discussion, we'll assume it to be roughly 160 TWh, as reported by DigiconomistLet’s ask ourselves “What else could that power do?” to understand the opportunity cost.

-If we used that energy for Green Hydrogen production (at an efficiency of 53 kWh/kg), we would produce 3.75 million tons (3.75 billion kg) of clean hydrogen as fuel.
+If we used that energy for Green Hydrogen production (at an efficiency of 53 kWh/kg), we would produce 3 million tons (3 billion kg) of clean hydrogen as fuel.

 The Life-Support Byproduct: For every kg of hydrogen, you get 8 kg of medical-grade oxygen.
-That’s roughly 30 billion kg of oxygen.
+That’s roughly 24 billion kg of oxygen.

 The Human Count: An ICU patient on a ventilator needs about 60 kg of oxygen per day.
-This means, the oxygen we "throw away" by mining Bitcoin could provide life-support for over a million people for an entire year.
+This means, the oxygen we "throw away" by mining Bitcoin could provide life-support for over a million patients for an entire year.

 We are choosing "digital hashing" instead!